Isolated Severe Weather Risk

 CHARLOTTESVILLE, Va.
-(WVIR) - We have a better chance for a scattered shower, downpour and thunderstorm to form in the afternoon and evening today and Monday.
-Any thunderstorm can produce localized damaging wind gusts, very heavy rain, frequent lightning and small hail!
+(WVIR) - Any thunderstorm can produce localized damaging wind gusts, very heavy rain, flooding, frequent lightning and small hail through early Monday evening.
+The Storm Prediction has issued a Severe Thunderstorm Watch for much of the region through this evening.

 The overall weather pattern does not change much for the new week.
 Hazy, hot and humid with a scattering of mainly afternoon and evening showers and thunderstorms.